- Are you performing as well as others in your industry?

 Benchmarking is a continuous improvement process where you compare data about your organization’s business processes and facility performance metrics with others.
 The results show how well you perform on selected metrics and are used to identify best practices that help you improve results and reduce costs.

 There are various subtypes of benchmarking based upon what you benchmark, the peer group used, and the purpose.
 Here are three examples for facility managers:

 - Internal facility benchmarking – where you compare specific attributes such as energy use among your own facilities.

 - Facility performance benchmarking – where you compare a full range of metrics on your facility assets and facility operations with others in your industry.

 - Strategic process benchmarking – where you compare a functional business process such as grounds maintenance across all types of organizations.

-The most tangible benefit of benchmarking is cost savings, which can be significant.
+The most tangible benefit of facility benchmarking is facility related cost savings, which can be significant.
 For example, our Research Facilities group saved more than $158 million over a 5-year period — an average of about $1.25 per square foot annually.

 Benchmarking offers other benefits, too.
 It is a way to…